Skip to main contentScroll Top

 The Southern Ridges

-History to be precise about my vision of this article, let's be concise, it is not a question here of summarizing all the green spaces that the city has, already, it would be a bit long to write and it would also be long to explore them all in advance...
+To be precise about my vision for this article, let's be concise: this isn't about summarizing all the green spaces the city has; that would be quite long to write, and exploring them all beforehand would also take too long…

 No, the idea here is to simply show you what I was able to see in one day, when I had the opportunity to return to Singapore and devote time to visits.
 So it is more nature-oriented, when the first time, I had mainly visited the different districts making up the city.